LiveGTech/Lookahead/runbook.md

   Check slides are correct and that microphone and audio output capture is working correctly.
 Start streaming to YouTube (don't go live yet).
 Planned speakers should join between 16:30 and 16:45 to test their microphone.

 10. **Go live onto YouTube** (16:45)<br>
   The **Starting Soon** scene should remain shown until 17:00.
 All planned speakers may chat in preparation for the stream; YouTube viewers will not be able to hear this.
+Ensure that closed captions are enabled.

 11. **Start event** (17:00)<br>
   Go through usual meeting format, begining with meeting notices, then introductions, then the agenda.